mingyu-lu/mingyu-lu.github.io/index.md

 Year | Leadership/Awards
 -----|---------------
+2020 | Organizer of NewInML at NeurIPS 2020
 2019 | LEAP Fellowship of the Ministry of Science and Technology of Taiwan.
 2014 | Chief Information Officer of Kaohsiung Medical University Class of 2017 2013 | President of Guitar Club Leader Kaohsiung Medical University